Simulation-Benchmarks/11thSPE-CSP/geometries/README.md

 ## Structured grid generation (`make_structured_mesh.py`)

+__Important__: for the variants A & B, keep in mind that the geometries are defined in the x-y plane instead of the x-z plane used in the description.
+See the above sections for more details.

 If you need a structured mesh for your simulator, you may use this script to generate a `.msh` file containing a structured mesh including the facies indices that all elements of the mesh belong to.
 The script takes the SPE variant and the resolution as